• Home

 Winter.

-Winter is pretty simple, I prune my rose bushes to a manageable size, generally 2-3 feet tall and trim off all the weak stems.
+Winter is pretty simple, and I don’t spend much time in my little cottage rose garden.
+I prune my rose bushes to a manageable size, generally 2-3 feet tall and trim off all the weak stems.
 I also feed them compost and worm castings.

 So this is a snapshot of how I maintain my cottage rose garden, and I hope it is helpful.
 I have a lot of plants but very limited time, so I hope these tips are helpful if you are in a similar boat.